Client Event Logger Redesign

 PendingEvents: in-memory collection of newly logged events.BatchQueue: queue of batched events waiting to send.FlushCoordinator: controls flush timing and modes.EventSender: performs network sends and emits flush lifecycle events.FlushInterval: manages cooldown/backoff timing.

 Limit flush: flushes when a full batch is reached and backoff is satisfied.
-Limit flush performs opportunistic draining.
-Limit flush will keep flushing as long as each send over network is succesful.
-It will fall into backoff upon failure.Scheduled:full-batch flush: scheduler flushes full batches when cooldown allows.Scheduled:max-time flush: scheduler flushes partial batches when max interval (60s) is reached.Manual flush: explicitclient.flush().Shutdown flush: best-effort on shutdown on explicitclient.shutdown(), with persistence for shutdown-failed events in local storage.Quick flush: startup optimization for first-event latency.
+Performs opportunistic draining and keeps flushing as long as each network send succeeds.
+Falls into backoff upon failure.Scheduled:full-batch flush: scheduler flushes full batches when cooldown allows.Scheduled:max-time flush: scheduler flushes partial batches when max interval (60s) is reached.Manual flush: explicitclient.flush().Shutdown flush: best-effort on shutdown on explicitclient.shutdown(), with persistence for shutdown-failed events in local storage.Quick flush: startup optimization for first-event latency.
 Flushes within 200ms window.

 - Backoff adjusts with success/failure and affects scheduled flush timing.

-- Batch queue overflow during batching/requeue. if there are more events in the batch queue than the capacity, the oldest batches are dropped.
+- Batch queue overflow during batching or requeue: if events in the batch queue exceed capacity, Statsig drops the oldest batches.

-- You can increase the queue capacity by increasing the batch size with the option
+- Increase queue capacity by increasing the batch size with the

-- If the batch queue is full and we fail to requeue a failed batch, the entire batch is dropped.
+- If the batch queue is full and a failed batch can't be requeued, Statsig drops the entire batch.

 - Non-retryable network failure.